LSSTDESC/qp/docs/user_guide/parameterizations/irregularinterp.md

 ## Behaviour

-Interpolated `Ensembles` operate in the following way:
+Interpolated Ensembles operate in the following way:

 - `Ensemble.pdf(x)` uses <inv:#scipy.interpolate.interp1d> to linearly interpolate the PDF inside the range of given `xvals`, and returns 0 outside that range.
 - `Ensemble.cdf(x)` uses <inv:#scipy.interpolate.interp1d> to linearly interpolate the CDF from the cumulative sum at the given `xvals`.
 It is not the direct integral of `Ensemble.pdf()`.
 Outside the range of given `xvals` it returns 0 or 1 as appropriate.
 - `Ensemble.ppf(x)` uses <inv:#scipy.interpolate.interp1d> to linearly interpolate based on the cumulative sum at the given `xvals`, with the $x$ and $y$ inputs inverted.
 - `Ensemble.x_samples()` returns an array of $x$ values that can be used to plot all of the distributions.
-It covers the range from the minimum $x$ value to the maximum $x$ value, with a step size equal to the minimum step size across all the `Ensemble`'s $x$ values.
+It covers the range from the minimum $x$ value to the maximum $x$ value, with a step size equal to the minimum step size across all the Ensemble's $x$ values.

 ## Data structure

-See <project:../datastructure.md> for general details on the data structure of `Ensembles`.
+See <project:../datastructure.md> for general details on the data structure of Ensembles.

 ### Metadata Dictionary